This is a live, interactive, hands-on cooking class held online via Zoom. See our event policies at the bottom of this webpage.

 Green Salad with Herbs and French Vinaigrette

-Equipment and Ingredient List for this class will be posted soon.
+Equipment and Ingredient List can be found here.

 This menu contains the following common allergens: Egg, Dairy, Wheat.
 If you have allergies or dietary restrictions that concern your ability to cook along, please e-mail firstname.lastname@example.org before purchasing a ticket.

 If you’re new to 18 Reasons Online, please read this guide: How to Take an Online Class at 18 Reasons.
 Five calendar days before class, 18 Reasons may decide to cancel this class if not enough tickets are sold.
 We will notify registrants by email about cancellations.